bigtreetech/docs/docs/KNOMI.md

 <font  color="red">**COMPATIBILITY**</font>

-Due to device compatibility issues, KNOMI cannot confifigure networks with WPA PSK encryption.If you encounter an error confifiguring your network with KNOMI, please check the encryption method of your router and switch it to WPA/WPA2 PSK mixed mode or another compatible mode.
+Due to device compatibility issues, KNOMI cannot configure networks with WPA PSK encryption.If you encounter an error configuring your network with KNOMI, please check the encryption method of your router and switch it to WPA/WPA2 PSK mixed mode or another compatible mode.

 <img src=img/KNOMI/KNOMI_IN8.png width="600" />